OpenPaymentNetwork/FerlySite/backend/Sphinx/recover.rst

     :<json string uid_type:
         Required.
 If provided, must be either ``email`` or ``phone``.

+    :statuscode 200:
-    The response body is a JSON object with these attributes:
+        **If successful, the response body will be a JSON object with the following attributes:**
             ``attempt_id``
                 A string that identifies this attempt to add a UID.
             ``secret``